aws/sagemaker-spark/sagemaker-pyspark-sdk/README.rst

 Note: Make sure your SageMaker Notebook instance can talk to your EMR Cluster.
 This means:

-- They are in the same VPC or different `peered VPCs <http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-peering.html>`__.
+- They are in the same VPC.
 - The EMR Cluster Security group allows TCP port 8998 on the SageMaker Notebook Security group to ingress.

 Installing sagemaker_pyspark in a Spark EMR Cluster